holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/04_vscode_intro/assessment.md

         ret = do_something_0(ret, "e")
         print(ret)
     ```
-    - nylopdia
+    - "nylopdia"
-    - ecce
+    - "ecce"
-    - cececececece
+    - "cececececece"
-    - cneyelopcdia
+    - "cneyelopcdia"
-    - EnCyClOpEdIa
+    - "EnCyClOpEdIa"
 6. A better name for the function above than `do_something_0` is:
     - remove_letter
     - count_letter